 The bottom line is this: The best way to approach natural sugar alternatives is to limit your intake of sweets altogether and move towards a savoury frame of mind.
 Even with a zero calorie sweetener like stevia there is a catch: They may mess up your appetite-regulating hormones.
 This is because the brain is fooled into thinking energy (i.e. sugar) is on the way, and when those calories do not appear, we end up feeling hungry and crave more.

 Exactly how much you want to reduce your sweets intake depends on what feels reasonable and right to you.
 To me, a nice dessert around once a week feels balanced.
-As I have written in my article about desserts, this could be sweetened with fruit, with stevia or xylitol, or even with real, bad-ass sugar (usually made by someone else though).
+As I have written in my article about desserts, this could be sweetened with fruit, with stevia or xylitol, or even with real, bad-ass sugar (in my case, usually made by someone else).
 As you reduce your sugar intake, you’ll find you prefer your sweets less sweet anyway – and you won’t want to gobble yourself through that gigantic piece of death by chocolate cake.

-On this website I only post desserts made either with fruit or with stevia, xylitol or erythritol (coming up soon!) because I want to show you that you can make delicious morsels without sending your blood sugar sky-high.
+On this website I only post desserts made either with fruit or with stevia, xylitol or erythritol because I want to show you that you can make delicious morsels without sending your blood sugar sky-high.
 Try some out and enjoy.